DavidDuwaer/Coloquent/README.md

 Artist.get(2);
 ```

 The page size can be configured, this is covered the Setup section.
-There are more retrieval options, like eager loading, sorting and filtering, which is covered in the docs.

 To add a filter, add a `where` clause